 Am I eligible to take part in the Veterans work-study program?

-You may be eligible to take part in our work-study program if you meet all of the requirements listed below.
+You may be eligible to take part in our work-study program if you meet all of these requirements.

 All of these must be true:

-- Are enrolled at least three-quarter time in a college degree, vocational, or professional program, and
+- You’re enrolled at least three-quarter time in a college degree, vocational, or professional program, and

-- Have found an open job either at a nearby VA facility or in a VA-related role at your school, and
+- You have found an open job either at a nearby VA facility or in a VA-related role at your school, and

-- Can finish the work-study contract while you still qualify for education benefits, and
+- You can finish the work-study contract while you still qualify for education benefits, and

-- Are using an approved VA education benefits program to pay for your education or training
+- You’re using an approved VA education benefits program to pay for your education or training

 Approved VA education benefits programs include: